DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 {% include image path="absolute-drift.jpg" alt="Absolute Drift" link=true %}

-[Absolute Drift](https://www.nintendo.com/games/detail/absolute-drift-switch/) is a drifting game with top view.
+[Absolute Drift](https://www.nintendo.com/games/detail/absolute-drift-switch/) is a drifting game with a top view.
 You have to get used to physics.
 But the game is really one of the best when you do.

 #### Lonely Mountains: Downhill